Lace tells: Flemish tells

 Some surviving Flemish tells (tellingen) are several hundred lines long, though most ranged from dozens to a hundred.
 Hopkin compares Flemish lace tells to sea shanties, in that both forms of song are performed in direct relation to the labor process.
 He describes Flemish tellingen as "bizarre composites of songs, hymns, [and] prayers."
 Though the content of tellingen were more religious (due to Flemish lace schools being often overseen by nuns or beguines), the general themes were similar to their English counterparts: "the workers are hungry, exhausted, given mouldy bread, thrown in a hole… Mothers complain about their daughters' lack of work; fathers are even more threatening figures."
 While some Flemish tells refer explicitly to the experiences of lace schools, most do not.
 Direct mentions of lace manufacture in Flemish tells were most often positive.
-Themes of death, violence (particularly between fathers and daughters), incest, infanticide, and "drawn-out executions" were common in Flemish tells.
+Narratives of death, incest, infanticide, "drawn-out executions", and violence (particularly between fathers and daughters) were common in Flemish tells.
 Some Flemish lace tells were open expressions of resentment at the girls' parents—particularly their fathers—for sending them to work long hours at lace schools, which were associated with ill health and premature death.
 For example:

 Some tells expressed vengeful desires toward the parents.
 For example:

 Another common theme in Flemish tells is the dream of escaping lace school.
 Hopkin interprets these songs as cathartic rather than resistant, considering that no material resistance by lacemakers is documented, and that some Flemish tells about punishment may have served to condition girls to accept the mistress's authority.
 Isabelle Peere writes that Flemish lace tells followed a principle of "assembling lines without significant concern for continuity of meaning", leading to "absurd punchlines and highly unexpected transitions".
 She gives as an example this tell, collected by Lootens in 1879: